macOS FileVault User Experience

 - How do I unlock a FileVault encrypted Mac?

-- Unlocking a FileVault encrypted MacBook is completed during login using your password
+- Unlocking a FileVault encrypted MacBook is completed during login using your password.
+The drive will be unlocked after a system boot or reboot.

 - What happens when I change my Mac password?